esphome/esphome-docs/components/climate/pid.rst

 ------------------------------------------

 This action resets the integral term of the PID controller to 0.
-This might be necessary under certain to avoid the control loop to overshoot (or undershoot) a target.
+This might be necessary under certain conditions to avoid the control loop to overshoot (or undershoot) a target.

 .. code-block:: yaml